synanhero/codeigniter-3.0-.htaccess-file/README.md

 # codeigniter 3.0 .htaccess file

-this is a useful htaccess file for codeigniter 3.0
+this is a useful .htaccess file for codeigniter 3.0

 .htaccess file coded based on https://gtmetrix.com/ results .